-The Symantec NetBackup 5220 and 5230 appliance is available for use with up to four Symantec storage shelves.
+The NetBackup 52xx appliances are available for use with up to four storage shelves.
 The storage shelves provide you with additional disk storage space.
 After you have physically connected the storage shelves, use the NetBackup Appliance Web Console to manage the storage space.

-The Symantec NetBackup 5330 appliance must be connected to one Primary Storage Shelf.
-The storage space can be expanded by using up to two Expansion Storage Shelves.
+The NetBackup 53xx appliance must be connected to one Primary Storage Shelf.
+The storage space can be expanded by using up to five Expansion Storage Shelves.
 After you have physically connected the Expansion Storage Shelf, use the NetBackup Appliance Web Console to manage the storage space.

-Note: The 5330 appliance (base unit) does not have internal disk space available for backups or storage.
+Note: The 53xx appliance (base unit) does not have internal disk space available for backups or storage.
 It only stores the OS, logs, checkpoints etc. The space available from the Primary Storage Shelf and the Expansion Storage Shelf can be used for backups.

-If you have a NetBackup 5330 Appliance with an Expansion Storage Shelf, the following restrictions apply:
+If you have a NetBackup 5330 appliance or a NetBackup 5340 appliance with an Expansion Storage Shelf, the following restrictions apply:

-- Moving an Expansion Storage Shelf from one 5330 appliance to another 5330 appliance is not supported. - Moving disk drives within an Expansion Storage Shelf is not supported.
+- Moving an Expansion Storage Shelf or disks from one 5330 appliance to another 5330 appliance is not supported. - Moving an Expansion Storage Shelf or disks from one 5340 appliance to another 5340 appliance is not supported. - Moving an Expansion Storage Shelf or disks from one 5330 appliance to a 5340 appliance is not supported. - Moving an Expansion Storage Shelf or disks from one 5340 appliance to a 5330 appliance is not supported. - Moving disk drives within an Expansion Storage Shelf is not supported.